KHolland686/Bill_Tracker/README.md

 # Bill  Tracker (Database Only)
 Database structure for tracking bills.
-Please see `https://github.com/KHolland686/billTracker` for the current version with the Java app
+Please see [this repository](https://github.com/KHolland686/billTracker) for the current version with the Java app